Eilidh Cairns cycling death: Sister loses inquest bid

 The truck driver, Portuguese national Joao Lopes, claimed he did not see Ms Cairns, from Hampstead, north London.

-He received three points on his licence and a £200 fine after admitting driving with defective vision.'Fairly and fearlessly'
+He received three points on his licence and a £200 fine after admitting driving with defective vision.

 The family argued that at the subsequent inquest, coroner Dr Shirley Radcliffe would not allow questions on whether Lopes looked around adequately before running over the TV producer.